-The next international IVAS approved veterinary acupuncture course will launch 13 September, 2018.
+The next international IVAS approved veterinary acupuncture course has launched 13 September, 2018.

 General information on the acupuncture course:

 13 September 2018 the next Veterinary Acupuncture course has started in the Netherlands, organized by Healthcare-Academy Den Hoek.
 This course is accredited by IVAS (International Veterinary Acupuncture Society) and is organized in partnership with the Dutch IVAS affiliate, the SNVA (Samenwerkende Nederlandse Veterinaire Acupuncturisten).
 Continued accreditation from the Dutch CPD (Collectief Praktiserende Dierenartsen) has been submitted.

 Hybrid course format in which onsite lectures are enhanced with online lectures (196 classical lecture hours of which 33,5 hours is offered via online format).
 Species tracking is available.

 We have an unique setup within Europe: Since acupuncture is a ‘hands on’ education, most of the lectures are offered on-site; this allows students to learn and understand acupuncture in the most personal interactive way.
 In addition we offer 33,5 hours of prerecorded online lectures plus a virtual online classroom set up by IVAS (via Moodle) as a teaching and study aid.
 The course will offer you opportunity to start building bonds with like-minded colleagues and you will get access to all of the resources on the IVAS website.
 Wet lab sessions and guided workshops with live patients are also part of the course.
 With this, we strive to offer a modern and flexible way to study veterinary acupuncture at a high quality level.
 This veterinary acupuncture course offers the full package: from lectures and practical sessions to the IVAS examination, and more (see below).